Decorating Vinyl Patios and Decks for the Holidays

 - Hang some dead branches (birch looks great) and dangle ornaments

-- Spray an old milk can (or other container) silver and fill it with greenery
+- Spray an old milk can (or another container) silver and fill it with greenery

 - Buy (or make) some wood letter and paint red (such as “J-O-Y”)